 By Rob Caiello

-Now that the weather is beginning to warm up, it’s time to start thinking about ways to save on utility bills and energy costs before you’re shocked by your first big bill this summer.
-Luckily, there are many steps you can take to prepare your home (and your wallet) for the summer heat without sacrificing comfort.
-So, before you crank up the AC, take a look at our top ways to save on utility bills this summer.
+With summer weather still impacting much of the country, it’s important to continue thinking about ways to save on utility bills and energy costs before you’re shocked by a big bill this September.
+Luckily, there are many steps you can take—so, before you crank up the AC, take a look at our top ways to save on utility bills.
 Your budget will thank you!

 1. Get Your HVAC System Ready

 Is there anything worse than a broken HVAC system in the summer?
-The good news is you can avoid this nightmare by taking precautions and getting your HVAC ready for summer.
+The good news is you can avoid this nightmare by taking certain precautions.
 First, you’ll want to clean or change the air filters as dirty or clogged filters force your air conditioning system to work much harder, which in turn causes more wear and tear in the long-run.
 You’ll also want to inspect your outdoor unit for any visible signs of damage such as warped panels, torn insulation or rust.
 In the colder months, small animals may nest inside the insulation so you’ll want to inspect the inside as well.
-Taking these steps to ensure your AC unit is working efficiently will help keep your energy bills low this summer.
+Taking these steps to ensure your AC unit is working efficiently will help keep your energy bills low.

 2. Clean Air Filters and Vents